Best Crypto Cards in United Kingdom (2026)

 The FCA's approach is stricter than the EU's MiCA on marketing: all crypto promotions must be approved by an FCA-authorized firm under the Financial Promotions regime (effective October 2023).
 This means some card issuers restrict promotional features or cashback marketing in the UK even if the card itself is available.

-The UK has not adopted MiCA and is developing its own comprehensive crypto framework.
-Specific stablecoin regulation is already in effect under HM Treasury's phased approach.
+Stablecoin regulation is a priority, with a regulatory sandbox already accepting applications.
 The FCA has issued consumer warnings about crypto but has not restricted card-based spending.

 Tax Treatment of Card Rewards in United Kingdom